runozo/pyVmeter/README.md

 pyVmeter
 ========

-It's a Vmeter (audio) written in python.
+It's a Vmeter (audio) written in Python.

 Derived from: